ANTH 111 Introduction to Biological Anthropology 3 Units GE

 Course Attributes: Upper Division; Global Cultures; Writing Course

-ANTH 377 Anthropology of the Islamic World 3 Units GC, GE
+ANTH 377 The Islamic World 3 Units GC, GE

 Prerequisite: GE Oral Communication (A1); GE Written Communication (A2); GE Critical Thinking (A3); GE Mathematics/Quantitative Reasoning (B4) requirements, or consent of the instructor.